zigbee-alliance/distributed-compliance-ledger/deployment/ansible/README.md

 ## Setting up client:

+Ansible is used to quickly deploy `dclcli` running in rest-server mode.

-1. Make sure you have hosts in group `clients` in your hosts file
+1. Add target machine to the `clients` group in your inventory file:
+    - Hosts file is usually located in: `/etc/ansible/hosts`
+    - It should be looking like this:
+    ```
+    [clients]
+    54.248.129.25 ansible_connection=ssh ansible_user=ubuntu
+    ```
 2. Execute playbooks in the following order: `binary`, `config`, `service`, `start`
+    - Commands should be looking like: `ansible-playbook binary.yml`
 4. Make sure clients are running by running `status` playbook